TourmalineCore/accounts-api/README.md

 erDiagram
     Accounts{
         int8 Id PK "Not null."
         varchar FirstName "Not null.
-Default is ''." varchar MiddleName "Default is ''."
-        varchar LastName "Not null."
-        timestamptz CreatedAt "Not null.
+Default is ''.
+Max length - 50." varchar MiddleName "Default is ''.
+Max length - 50." varchar LastName "Not null.
+Max length - 50." timestamptz CreatedAt "Not null.
 Default is '1970-01-01 05:00:00+05'." timestamptz DeletedAtUtc
         text CorporateEmail "Not null.
 Default is ''."